 Consumer Insights differ greatly from Market Research simply because the latter is only about gathering information about customers and the market.
 It delivers information on the market size, market needs, competitors etc. Market Research delivers on the WHAT of the customer and the market.
 Findings from market research are usually depicted in the form of statistical data.

-Related: Conducting Market Research
+Related Reading: Conducting Market Research

 Consumer insights on the other hand deliver on the WHY.
 Information and learnings that come with recommended actions to help brands increase business growth, amplify and personalize marketing initiatives and efforts, improve customer value journeys, assist in inventor planning, identify context behind customer churn, enables market expansion, gauge brand awareness and affinity etc.